danielgaskell/scc/doc/network.md

 **Note:** All network functions are thread-safe, and multiple threads can have connections open simultaneously (although the network daemon usually only permits sockets to be accessed by the thread that originally opened them).
 If a thread calls a network function that is currently in use by another thread, it will automatically wait its turn.

+**Warning:** Networking is notoriously prone to subtle bugs at every level of the hardware/software stack.
+Test carefully, and make sure you are using the latest version of the network daemon (and firmware, if applicable) for your hardware.

 ## Contents

 * [Using the library](#using-the-library)